 There are several similarities between oil and gas extraction and mineral extraction.
 Both require large capital expenditure, geological and engineering expertise, and strong capabilities to manage complex projects.
-An ability to work with governments in resource-holding nations and manage political risks are also common elements in both businesses.
-The mining of critical minerals generally involves higher rates of return than those in traditional oil and gas operations.
-These make critical mineral developments one of the opportunities for fossil fuel producers to diversify their businesses.
+An ability to work with governments in

 A number of oil and gas companies are looking closely at opportunities around critical mineral developments.
 Examples include the following: